jankwik/vic-20-chroma-fix/README.md

 Like ... don't leave any nuts under the motherboard that could, say, cause the fuse to blow.
 Totally random example!

+Also please note that my machine is the European cost-reduced (CR) version.